xmm/fstore/README.md

 ### Use cases
  * Save a file
- * Returns file in a format
+ * Retrieve file in a format
  * File transformation
  * Adding a storage
  * Moving files from a degrading storage TODO